 Our priorities are providing affordable, reliable energy products while protecting the environment and being part of the solution in tackling climate challenges.

 We will help meet increasing global energy demands in affordable, reliable ways while also reducing emissions.
 Natural gas is critical to tackling the climate challenge as developing countries move away from coal and expand access to electricity for hundreds of millions of people, and as all countries deploy intermittent, renewable energy resources.
-In the U.S., increased use of clean, abundant natural gas has been the primary factor in reducing CO2 emissions from electricity generation to near 25-year lows.
+In the U.S., increased use of clean, abundant natural gas has been the primary factor in reducing CO2 emissions from the power sector to the lowest levels in a generation.

 We identify and manage potential risks and opportunities related to climate change as part of our ongoing enterprise risk management and business planning processes, which are overseen by senior management and our board of directors.
 The full board receives regular updates on climate change-related issues, including risk management and greenhouse gas emission management and performance.